-(same as WGS 301) (periodically) Examines the history of women in the United States from the colonial era to the present.
-Explores the diverse ways in which women have lived, worked, and contributed to the history of the U.S. While looking at some of the "great women" of American history, the course will focus more on the aspects of the general experiences of women and their political, social, cultural, and familial relationships.
+(same as WGS 301)

+This course will examine the history of women in the United States from before European contact to the present.
+We will explore the diverse ways in which women have lived, worked and contributed to the history of the US.
+While we will be looking at some of the "great women" of U.S. history, the course will focus more on the aspects of the general experiences of women and their political, social, cultural and familial relationships.

-HIS 386/United States Diplomacy in the American Century (periodically)
+HIS 386/United States Diplomacy in the American Century